Step Into the Shadows: Balinese Puppetry Comes to Life at UH Mānoa on 11/23

 What’s truly remarkable is how Wayang Kulit blends entertainment with deep cultural meaning.
 In Southeast Asian these performances often happen during temple ceremonies, exploring themes like light versus dark and harmony versus chaos.
 Yet, the stories are universal and anyone, anywhere, can find something to relate to.

-Here’s your chance to experience this enchanting art form up close.
-Luting and the Storm tells a story about facing challenges with courage and finding balance in a chaotic world.
-This performance is part of the Jaga Alam Project whose mission is to create environmentally-themed traditional plays for kids & families with original music by Made Widana – a prominent Balinese artist, musician, and puppeteer known for his mastery of Wayang Kulit (shadow puppetry) and gamelan music.
-The show is free and open to the public.
-So, whether you’re a die-hard fan of traditional arts or just curious to see what it’s all about, this is the perfect opportunity to explore something new.
+Here’s your chance to experience this enchanting art form with the family up close.
+Lutung and the Storm tells a story about facing challenges with courage and finding balance in a chaotic world.
+This performance is part of the Jaga Alam Project whose mission is to create environmentally-themed traditional plays for kids & families with original music by Made Widana – a prominent Balinese musician and dancer.
+Made Moja, also a prominent artist in the field of Wayang Kulit, known for pioneering this type of modern shadow puppetry will be directing the show.
+This shortened mini piece will feature one musician playing a diverse range of instruments instead of a full gamelan orchestra – the norm for larger productions.

 Event Details